JennEYoon/learn-mldl/dlai/tasks.md

   * todo: Run notebook 1 signing hand images, on Coursera.
      - applications v 2a, step-by-step v2a.
      Looks like I tried both last year Fall.
+     Gets more interesting with CNN.
+Meat of Deep Learning classes.
   * setup Ubuntu conda env for dlai, run notebook on CPU.
      - Manually upload to this repo, learn-mldl.